tianbo137/baihuqian.github.io/_posts/MachineLearningFoundations/2020-10-22-Training vs Testing.md

 \end{align}
 $$

-for all N. The RHS is polynomial in N of degree k-1
+for all N. The RHS is polynomial in N of degree k-1.
+The implication of this theorem is that if $$\mathcal{H}$$ has a break point, we have what we want to ensure good generalization; a polynomial bound on $$m_{\mathcal{H}}(k)$$, since then the discrepency betweent the in-sample and out-sample error diminishes as sample size increase.